geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Qazalin** [[00:15:45](https://www.youtube.com/watch?v=nNXwJ320Dww&t=945)]
 Yeah, this tooling.
 I merged TimeVis.
-And I have a diff I posted to this channel for non-blocking UOP tracking.
+And I have a diff I posted to this channel for non-blocking UOp tracking.
-The basic idea is to track the actual fields of the UOP data class and then reconstruct the UOP graph.
+The basic idea is to track the actual fields of the UOp data class and then reconstruct the UOp graph.
 And that's going to solve Mickey.
 I saw a bunch of the diffs where the bounties were like weak refs and stuff.
 You need none of that.